2 Days in Kuala Lumpur

 The first stop on the tour was the bridge connecting the two towers on the 41st floor.

-Onto the 86th floor for the observation deck and this was quite an experience.
-It was as if you could see all of Malaysia from here and interesting to see the different sections of Kuala Lumpur.
-From one block to the next you would see sections go from shantytown to flashy modern high rises.
+The 86th-floor observation deck was quite an experience.
+It was as if you could see all of Malaysia from here, and it was interesting to see the different sections of Kuala Lumpur.
+From one block to the next, you would see sections go from shantytown to flashy modern high rises.

 The window cleaners at the Petronas Twin Towers in Kuala Lumpur

-We went back to the apartment and did more editing/blogging and spent an hour by the pool with Cathy.
-Very relaxing.
-Dinner with Cathy and Alan was at the Hakka Restaurant, a vibrant open-air Chinese Restaurant with a retractable roof.
-It was BYOB so Alan brought a few bottles of wine.
+We returned to the apartment, did more editing/blogging, and spent an hour by the pool with Cathy.
+It was very relaxing.
+Dinner with Cathy and Alan was at the Hakka Restaurant, a vibrant, open-air Chinese Restaurant with a retractable roof.
+It was BYOB, so Alan brought a few bottles of wine.

 The food was excellent, as was the company and conversation with Cathy and Alan.
-We heard all about their lives back in South Africa and about nine years living in Kuala Lumpur.
+We heard about their lives in South Africa and nine years living in Kuala Lumpur.

 We talked about kids and travel and wrapped things up with a nightcap back at the apartment while Alan dug out his vinyl LPs.
 Bob Dylan got the last word of the night :)